Landau theory for finite-time dynamical phase transitions: Finite-time dynamical phase transition

 \section{Finite-time dynamical phase transition}

 \seclab{ftdpt} We now apply the theory developed in the previous section to the time-dependent large-deviation statistics of $\msc{Q}$ in the Curie-Weiss model.
+The total entropy production $\Sigma$, see~\eqnref{entropy}, can be analysed in an analogous way.

-In order to compute $\Lambda(k,t)$ at finite time $t$, we solve the Hamiltonian equations~\eqnref{heom} with boundary conditions \eqnref{psbound} to obtain $[q^*_k(s),p^*_k(s)]_{0\leq s\leq t}$ for a grid of $k$ values, and evaluate \eqnref{lamk} on this grid.
+In order to compute $\Lambda(k,t)$ for $\msc{Q}$ at finite time $t$, we solve the Hamiltonian equations~\eqnref{heom} with boundary conditions \eqnref{psbound} to obtain $[q^*_k(s),p^*_k(s)]_{0\leq s\leq t}$ for a grid of $k$ values, and evaluate \eqnref{lamk} on this grid.

 Figure~\figref{scgf_senv}(a) shows $\Lambda(k,t)$ at different times $t>0$ after the quench.
 We observe that $\Lambda(k,t)$ has an initially parabolic shape, but develops a flat region around its inflection point $k_0=(\beta/\bq-1)/2$ at a finite, critical time $\tcenv$.
-This critical time is of the order of the microscopic relaxation time $\tau$, and is specified in \Secref{crittime}.
+This critical time is of the order of the microscopic relaxation time $\tau$ and is specified in \Secref{crittime}, see \eqnref{tcenv}.
 For $t/\tau>1$, we observe quick convergence towards the long-time limit $\Lambda_\infty(k)$ (dotted line), obtained from \eqnref{laminf}.
 Figure~\figref{scgf_senv}(b) shows a magnification of the flat region in \Figref{scgf_senv}(a); the arrows indicate the evolution in time.

-Figures~\figref{scgf_senv}(c) and (d) show the optimal initial and final magnetisations $q^*_k(0)$ and $q^*_k(t)$ at different times.
+Figures~\figref{scgf_senv}(c) and \figref{scgf_senv}(d) show the optimal initial and final magnetisations $q^*_k(0)$ and $q^*_k(t)$ at different times.
 Note that there exists an equivalent, negative pair $-q^*_k(0)$ and $-q^*_k(t)$, due to the parity symmetry $m\to-m$ of the problem.
-Furthermore, the time-reversal symmetry~\eqnref{timerev}, evaluated at $s=0$, relates the initial and end points of the optimal fluctuations in \Figsref{scgf_senv}(c) and (d).
+Furthermore, the time-reversal symmetry~\eqnref{timerev}, evaluated at $s=0$, relates the initial and end points of the optimal fluctuations in \Figsref{scgf_senv}(c) and \figref{scgf_senv}(d).